Solar sail: History of concept

 Carl Sagan, in the 1970s, popularized the idea of sailing on light using a giant structure which would reflect photons in one direction, creating momentum.
 He brought up his ideas in college lectures, books, and television shows.
 He was fixated on quickly launching this spacecraft in time to perform a rendezvous with Halley's Comet.
 Unfortunately, the mission didn't take place in time and he would never live to finally see it through.

 The first formal technology and design effort for a solar sail began in 1976 at Jet Propulsion Laboratory for a proposed mission to rendezvous with Halley's Comet.

 Types

 Reflective

 Most solar sails are based on reflection.
-The surface of the is highly reflective, like a mirror, and light reflecting off of the surface imparts a force.
+The surface of the sail is highly reflective, like a mirror, and light reflecting off of the surface imparts a force.

 Diffractive

 In 2018, diffraction was proposed as a different solar sail propulsion mechanism, which is claimed to have several advantages.